Garmin FTP – what is it? and why it’s probably not quite what you think it is

 You might wonder why I’m bringing Firstbeat into this.
 It was bought by Garmin in 2020, right?
 Well, no. Not quite.
 The company still exists, and Garmin bought part of it.

-Firstbeat documented its FTP calculation some time ago and my strong assumption is that Garmin uses the same basic method, perhaps refined since the acquisition.
+Firstbeat documented its FTP calculation some time ago, and my strong assumption is that Garmin uses the same basic method, perhaps refined since the acquisition.
 Firstbeat’s approach comes from the heart rate side of things rather than power durations.
-In a nutshell, they derive LTHR through HRV changes and then associate power at LTHR to get FTP.
+In a nutshell, they derive LTHR from HRV changes and then associate LTHR power to get FTP.

 Here’s a longer explanation from the company